 In the second stanza, the men get to where they were going and find it to be simply, “satisfactory.”
 The manager has no great presence but that doesn’t mean the experience wasn’t important.

 The true impact of the journey and meeting comes after the men have returned home.
 They are no longer the people they were before they set off.
 The speaker states that he longs for a second death through which he is able to join God.

-You can read the full poem here and read more of T.S.
+You can read more of T.S.
 Eliot’s poetry here.